richardheath/zeal/docs/design.md

 get latest from repo and lock it in.
 This way the artifact dependencies doesn't change when installed from environment to environment.
 When dependencies change package should be rebuilt with new dependencies.
 This way changes are fully traceable.

-## Split Package Per Target OS

-Ability to split package per OS.
-Useful for compiled languages that have different binaries per target OS.

-possible repo structure so this can be supported: package_name/release/patch/@target/package.tar.gz

 ## Dependencies

 Dependencies config accepts multiple dependency types but zeal only recognize packages